F-22 Raptor Manufacturing

 Burns & McDonald Engineers of Kansas City, Mo., designed the structure.
 It is expected to be operational by late summer 1997.

 The other new building in Marietta to support the F-22 is the robotic coatings facility.
-This 43,000 square foot facility, which is fully compliant with all environmental regulations, will have separate areas for materials handling, subassembly painting, and a large bay where most of the exterior of the aircraft will be painted.
+This 43,000 square foot facility, which is fully compliant with all environmental regulations, will have separate areas for materials handling, subassembly painting, and a large bay where most of the exterior of the aircraft was painted.

 The aircraft's exterior will be painted with a standard six-axis spray head mounted on a hydraulically-operated arm that can be raised and lowered and is, itself, attached to a movable platform.
-This wire-guided platform, called an Automated Guided Vehicle (AGV), features electric drive wheels and hydraulic stabilizing jacks and will be positioned at several points around the aircraft as it is being painted.
+This wire-guided platform, called an Automated Guided Vehicle (AGV), features electric drive wheels and hydraulic stabilizing jacks and was positioned at several points around the aircraft as it is being painted.

 The large robot has 28-foot horizontal reach and the spray head can be raised as high as 26 feet.
 The large robot, developed by Pratt & Whitney Waterjet, Inc., is an offshoot of the Large Aircraft Robotic Paint Stripping (LARPS) system developed under the Air Force's Manufacturing Technology (MANTECH) program for the Oklahoma City Air Logistics Center at Tinker AFB, Okla.

 The robot's software will be verified on a full-scale mockup of the F-22 called the Finish Application Mockup (FAM), rather than risk an aircraft.
 The highly realistic FAM includes panel lines and sits at exactly the same height as the real aircraft.
-Once the paint robot's software is proven, the FAM will be used to test the systems in the RCS Verification Building.
+Once the paint robot's software is proven, the FAM was used to test the systems in the RCS Verification Building.

 The large robot allows for precise application of the aircraft's paint.
-Unlike many other aircraft, where a base coat is applied over the entire aircraft, and then the camouflage coat is added on top of that, the F-22's two-tone camouflage scheme of dark gray on a light gray will actually be applied separately.
+Unlike many other aircraft, where a base coat is applied over the entire aircraft, and then the camouflage coat is added on top of that, the F-22's two-tone camouflage scheme of dark gray on a light gray was actually be applied separately.

 The facility, designated B-22 (the 'B' indicates a government-owned building) was disassembled, trucked to Marietta, and reassembled across the ramp from both of the other new buildings.
 Vita-Link was the prime contractor for the move, and Burns & McDonald provided engineering support.